-About this course: This course is only available to Victoria University staff.
-The Graduate Certificate in Tertiary Education is a theory-informed but practice-oriented course designed for teachers in higher, further and vocational education.
-The course is delivered using a flexible blended approach, with a combination of face-to-face workshops and online activities in each unit.
-Core and elective units provide participants with opportunities to develop skills and knowledge across a range of approaches to learning, teaching and assessment.
-The course has a strong focus on scholarly and practical research-based approaches to tertiary education and is designed to develop skills in context, with strong inquiry-led approach to learning and options for elective studies in supervisory practice as well as independent investigations of topics relevant to the individual teaching context.
-The course also meets the requirements for TAFE teachers to progress to the top of the TAFE teacher salary structure and prepares graduates to progress to further post-graduate study.
+About this course: The Graduate Certificate in Tertiary Education is a theory-informed but practice-oriented course designed for teachers in higher, further and vocational education.
+The course is delivered using a flexible blended approach, with a combination of optional face-to-face workshops and online activities in each unit.
+Core and elective units provide participants with opportunities to develop skills and knowledge across a range of approaches to learning, teaching and assessment including principles informing the successful VU Block Model in face-to-face and online settings.
+The course has a strong focus on scholarly and practical research-based approaches to tertiary education and is designed to develop skills in context, with strong inquiry-led approach to learning and options to undertake independent investigations of topics relevant to the individual teaching context.
+Successful completion of this course assists graduates to demonstrate teaching-related capabilities when applying for positions, and alignment with the Advance (HEA) Fellowship.

-Course Objectives:On successful completion of this course, students will be able to:
+Course Objectives: On successful completion of this course, students will be able to: